d4rklynk/divest-google/README.md

       - Nextcloud Contacts ___(FOSS)___
       - Tutanota Contacts ___(FOSS)___
 - ### Google Authenticator<a name="2fa"></a>
+      I never used this one, I don't know if you really need a Google account
     - #### Don't forget :
       - Your 2FA codes
     - #### How to export :